lexibank/tlopo/out/vol2/chapter8.md

 Many Oceanic languages have relational nouns with the meanings reconstructed below: ‘inside’ ([§2.3.1](../contributions/2-8#s-2-3-1)), ‘underneath, lower surface, space below’ ([§2.3.2](../contributions/2-8#s-2-3-2)), ‘top, upper surface, space above’ ([§2.3.3](../contributions/2-8#s-2-3-3)), ‘side’ ([§2.3.4](../contributions/2-8#s-2-3-4)), ‘outside’ ([§2.3.5](../contributions/2-8#s-2-3-5)), ‘front, time before’ ([§2.3.6](../contributions/2-8#s-2-3-6)), ‘back, space behind, time after’ ([§2.3.7](../contributions/2-8#s-2-3-7)).
 Although the nearest semantic equivalents of Oceanic relational nouns are English prepositions, I have used nouns and noun phrases in the titles of these subsections in an attempt to replicate the meanings of the reconstructed Oceanic terms.[^11]

 In their monovalent form, relational local nouns are reconstructed below like other monovalent nouns, i.e. without their final consonant, on the assumption that it was lost before a possessor suffix: for example, _&ast;lalom_ ‘inside’ became _&ast;lalo-_, &ast;papak ‘underneath’ became _&ast;papa-_.
-However, as I note in Lynch, Ross and Crowley (2002, Ch.
+However, as I note in [Lynch et al.](../sources/Lynchetal2002) ([2002](../sources/Lynchetal2002), Ch.
 4), there is some evidence from Tanna languages (SV) that POc retained the final consonant in this context, so that, e.g., POc _&ast;lalo-ña_ in the reconstructed example above may have been (optionally?) _&ast;lalom-ña_.

 8.2.3.1 ‘Inside’